julianschmuckli/vue-carousel-gallery/README.md

-# vue-carousel-gallery
+# Vue Carousel Gallery
-A carousel gallery with text popout
+A carousel gallery with text popout, when hovering over the current slide.